va3wam/pioProjectTemplate/README.md

 ## Getting Started

-There are a set of standards and practices laid out [here](https://va3wam.github.io/)that explain the comon elements of all VA3WAM projects.
+There are a set of standards and practices laid out [here](https://va3wam.github.io/) that explain the comon elements of all VA3WAM projects.
 The sections below provide specific links that point to the instructions that will help you get a copy of this project up and running on your local machine for development and testing purposes.

 ### Prerequisites